vTuanpham/Style_transfer/README.md

   ```
   * Note: Wandb must be the the correct version of 0.13.9 as i only test the artifact logging of this version,
     newer version yield in error when creating new artifact instance

-  To train, modify the script in the src/scripts folder
+  To train, modify the script in src/scripts/train.sh
   ```
   bash src/scripts/train.sh
   ```